 - Be careful not to overcook the rolls.
 You want them to be nice and soft, not dry and crumbly.

 - ¾ cup water (may need up to 1 full cup)

 - 1 egg

 - 2 tablespoons softened butter

-- 1 3/4 teaspoons instant yeast
+- 1 ¾ teaspoon instant yeast

-2. Allow to rise in a warm place for at least 1 hour, until doubled in bulk.
+- Allow to rise in a warm place for at least 1 hour, until doubled in bulk.

-3. When dough has risen, turn out onto cutting board and cut into 12 equal pieces using a sharp knife.
+- When the dough has risen, turn out onto cutting board and cut into 12 equal pieces using a sharp knife.
 Gently shape into round rolls by pinching the bottom of e each piece to smooth out the top.
 Place the rolls on a parchment lined baking sheet.
 Rub the tops with white flour and slash using a sharp knife or lame.

-4. Cover with heavily greased plastic wrap and allow to rise in a warm place for 30-45 minutes.
+- Cover with heavily greased plastic wrap and allow to rise in a warm place for 30-45 minutes.
 Towards the end of the rising time, preheat the oven to 350 degrees.